top of page

 The reason the canoe was preserved so well, was because it was buried in peat soil, sealed off from oxygen.
 Maybe 2 to 2.5 meters deep.

-A replicate has been made to show it really did float.
-Even if manned by well-fed modern humans.
-Proof the canoe was a canoe, indeed.
-The replica was built by Jaap Beuker, who was conservator of the Drents Museum, and tested at a little fen near the village of Witten in province Drenthe.
-With this experiment, arguments of scholars the dugout canoe was perhaps a trough for pigs or even a chest, were countered.
-Main argument of the critics was the round base of the artifact which supposedly was unfit for a canoe.
+A replica has been made to show it really did float, even when manned by (very) well-fed modern humans.
+Proof that the canoe was a canoe, indeed.
+The replica was built by Jaap Beuker, who was the conservator of the Drents Museum at the time, and tested at a small fen near the village of Witten in the province of Drenthe.
+With this experiment, the arguments of some scholars that the dugout canoe was perhaps a trough for pigs or even a chest, were countered.
+The main argument of the critics was the round base of the artifact, which supposedly was unfit for a canoe.
 But it was not.
-Also, it turned out more ancient canoes had a round base.
-Furthermore, the argument it could also be a feeder or trough, was far-fetched since no animal-husbandry existed back then in the region.
-Check this short movie to watch a replica floating, spoken in local Saxon speech by the way.
+In addition, it turned out that more ancient canoes had a round base.
+Furthermore, the argument that it could also be a feeder or trough was far-fetched since no animal husbandry existed back then in the region.

 The oldest boat of the planet is exhibited at the regional Drents Museum.
+A wonderful museum otherwise too.

 Note 1 – The Pesse Canoe has a close competitor, namely the Dufuna Canoe found in Nigeria, which was found in 1987 and is dated between 6,500 and 6,000 BC.